How to build a profitable podcast.

 Podcast hosting involves a platform that serves as a store for podcast files.
 Because podcast files are large, it is best to store and deliver them via a podcast hosting platform rather than a website.
 Podcast hosting platforms have specialised tools created to handle the media files with ease.

-It also puts you in a community where you can easily connect with fellow podcasters with more experience – this will be great for you in the long run.
+If the hosting software is good, you also get inserted into a community where you can easily connect with fellow podcasters with more experience – this will be great for you in the long run.

 Having said all that, there are several podcast hosting platforms that you can use.
 However, they have their advantages and disadvantages.
 You need a podcast hosting platform that is easy-to-use and has great tools.
-They also need to offer good support and be flexible enough.
+They also need to offer good support.

 Now of course… We recommend bCast, we do all the necessary things you need but then also a load of extra things to help you get a return on your investment in a podcast. bCast offers everything you can find here, but if you already have another host... then that is fine with us ;)